GlenKPeterson/Paguro/README.md

 Daniel Spiewak explains all the ramifications of this really well: https://www.youtube.com/watch?v=pNhBQJN44YQ

 The Clojure collections also walk the sibling nodes in the internal data trees of these structures to provide iterators, which is pretty cool performance-wise.
-At least in the list implementation, pcollections starts from the top of the tree doing an index lookup for each item, then increments the index to look up the next.
+At least in the list implementation, PCollections starts from the top of the tree doing an index lookup for each item, then increments the index to look up the next.

-Clojure's (and Java's) sorted/tree map/set implementations are log base 2, so pcollections could theoretically be as fast or faster for those two collections.
+Clojure's (and Java's) sorted/tree map/set implementations are log base 2, so PCollections could theoretically be as fast or faster for those two collections.
 If someone does performance testing to verify these theories, please let me know so I can link to it here.

 UncleJim has additional benefits listed in the bullets at the top of this document.